Spirik/GEM/README.md

   *Default*: `0`
   Sets user-defined value of an argument that will be passed to callback function as a part of [`GEMCallbackData`](#gemcallbackdata) struct.

+> [!IMPORTANT]
-> **Note:** you cannot specify both readonly mode and callback in the same constructor.
-However, you can set readonly mode for menu item with callback explicitly later using `GEMItem::setReadonly()` method.
+> It is not possible to specify both readonly mode and callback in the same constructor.
+However, it is possible to set readonly mode for menu item with callback explicitly later using `GEMItem::setReadonly()` method.

 #### Option select